TheBeardedBerry/UnicodeBrowser/README.md

 View All Supported Unicode Characters in Unreal Engine Editor.

-Ever find the perfect unicode character for your project only to paste it into unreal and get a bunch of � or ￼ ?
+Ever find the *perfect* unicode character for your Unreal editor tooling, only to paste it into Unreal and get a bunch of ��� or ￼￼￼ ?

-Those times are now over, friend.
-Find your way with the Unicode Browser plugin.
+Those times are now over friend.

+Shine a light into the darkness and find your way with the 🪄 **Unicode Browser Plugin**

 ![image](https://github.com/user-attachments/assets/ac6a1e00-3b38-4d3a-b607-fa6a8cf62a36)